Logo for Whatcom Public Hospital showing a map outline of Whatcom County, Washington State, USA

 A Public Hospital District (PHD) is a method available under Washington State Law for the county to own and operate hospitals and other health care facilities or services for the residents of such districts and visitors.

-A picture of Washington State, USA, with areas covered by Public Hospital District's in blue.
+A picture of Washington State, USA, with areas covered by Public Hospital Districts in blue.
 Most of Whatcom County is notably not featured but many areas in the state are to signify they have a Public Hospital District

 Public hospital districts in Washington state.
 Notably most of Whatcom County is not included in a district (Photo courtesy of Association of Washington Public Hospital Districts)

 Indeed, the Public Hospital District concept is not totally new in Washington State and comes from 1945.
 Just one county over in Skagit County are several Public Hospital Districts.
-Today, nearly one-half of Washington's 90 hospitals are part of public hospital districts1.
+Today, nearly one-half of Washington's 90 hospitals are part of public hospital districts.

 What are some alternatives?